baronjada/bukksa/README.md

 # Bukksa

-A personal capstone project — bound by books, free in stories.
+> "Bound by books, free in stories."

-Building a better way to track and share your reading journey.
+**Building a better way to track and share your reading journey.**

 Bukksa is my self-led passion project: an online book library app inspired by my favourite hobby - reading.
 It's designed as a long-term project that evolves alongside my growth as a developer.